 - Vomiting or bowel problems.

-- Disproportional muscle mass: some muscles will get bigger to compensate the muscle weakness of others).
+- Disproportional muscle mass: Some muscles will get bigger to compensate for the muscle weakness of others).

 - Hunched Back.

 Diagnosis of Muscular Dystrophy in Dogs

 Typically, one of the first things your vet will want to know about is if your dog has a family history of suffering from muscular dystrophy.
 If so, this will help your vet “narrow” down the options for why your dog is suffering from the symptoms they have.

 They’ll likely physically examine your dog and ask about any symptoms you’ve witnessed.
 Then, if they still suspect something is seriously wrong with your pet, the vet will likely do a series of tests, including a urinalysis and complete blood count.
 They may also check creatine and liver enzyme levels for dystrophin protein deficiency.

 Ultimately, for a final verdict, a vet will ask that you get a muscle biopsy of your dog done.
 The only thing that can fully diagnose muscular dystrophy is to look at the muscle cells and analyze them.
 Usually, vets don’t normally jump straight to a biopsy because they want to rule out other possibilities before diagnosing canine muscular dystrophy.